ichortower/SecretNoteFramework/docs/author-guide.md

   desired
 * specify your own assets for note content and formatting, including image notes
+* create notes with an image as well as (a small amount of) text
 * set any number of trigger actions to be run when a note is first read

 Let's begin!